-- Deferred charges on refunding A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt. - Pension contributions after measurement date These contributions are deferred and recognized in the following fiscal year. - Difference in projected and actual earnings on pension assets This difference is deferred and amortized over a closed five year period. - Difference in expected and actual pension experience This difference is deferred and recognized over the estimated average remaining lives of all members determined as of the measurement date.
+- Deferred losses on bond refundings A deferred loss on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
+This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt. - Pension contributions after measurement date These contributions are deferred and recognized in the following fiscal year. - Changes in actuarial assumptions related to the pension plan This difference is deferred and recognized over the estimated average remaining lives of all members determined as of the measurement date. - Difference in projected and actual earnings on pension assets This difference is deferred and amortized over a closed five year period. - Difference in expected and actual pension economic experience This difference is deferred and recognized over the estimated average remaining lives of all members determined as of the measurement date.

-In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statements element, deferred inflows or resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The City has only one type of item, which arises only under a modified accrual basis of accounting that qualifies for reporting in this category.
-Accordingly, this item is reported only in the governmental funds balance sheet.
+In addition to liabilities, the statement of financial position and/ or balance sheet will sometimes report a separate section for deferred inflows of resources.
+This separate financial statement element, deferred inflows or resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+The City has two types of items that qualify for reporting in this category.
+The difference in expected and actual pension economic experience is deferred and recognized over the estimated average remaining lives of all members determined as of the measurement date.
 The governmental funds report unavailable revenues from two sources: property taxes and municipal court fines.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.